krateoplatformops/krateo-v2-template-finops-example-pricing-vm-azure/readme.md

 ```
 are used by the [finops-moving-window-policy](https://github.com/krateoplatformops/finops-moving-window-policy) in OPA and point to the endpoint of the [finops-moving-window-optimization-microservice](https://github.com/krateoplatformops/finops-moving-window-microservice).
 The policy parses all the data from the cluster and serves the complete request to the microservice, which then queries the [finops-database-handler](https://github.com/krateoplatformops/finops-database-handler) for the timeseries data and provides the optimization to the policy.
 The policy mutates the composition through the [finops-webhook-template](https://github.com/krateoplatformops/finops-webhook-template) to add the optimization to the field `spec.optimization`, which is then displayed in the frontend.

+The policy is triggered by a `CronJob` running periodically (every day by default) that labels the Composition resource with a label `optimization` that has as the value the timestamp with the last optimization request.

 ## Krateo Composable FinOps
 To start the exporter/scraper for all costs, see the following [sample](/samples/exporterscrapersample.yaml).
 To handle the access tokens for Azure, we suggest the [external-secrets](https://github.com/external-secrets/external-secrets) operator.
 The configuration is included in the sample.
 It handles retrieving bearer tokens from Azure automatically, every hour.
 See the installation instructions here: [Getting started](https://external-secrets.io/latest/introduction/getting-started/).
 Or use the following commands:
 ```